-Through its Criminal Justice Programme, Barrow Cadbury Trust’s principal aim is to strengthen the evidence base for practical, structural change for young adults and women and increase the criminal justice system’s ability to support their rehabilitation and desistance from crime.
-It will be expected that all projects funded by the Trust in this programme will include a focus on gender and race, and wherever possible these projects will seek to enable the voices of those directly affected to be heard.
-We convene and support the Transition to Adulthood (T2A) Alliance, a coalition of 13 of the leading organisations in criminal justice, youth and health sectors.
-T2A identifies best practice and campaigns for a more effective criminal justice system for young adults.
+Through its Criminal Justice Programme, Barrow Cadbury Trust’s principal aim is to strengthen the evidence base for structural and practical change for young adults and women and increase the criminal justice system’s ability to support their rehabilitation and desistance from crime.
+We do this principally by convening, serving and driving the T2A Campaign.
+It will be expected that all projects funded by the Trust in this programme will include a perspective on gender and race, and many will also enable the voices of those directly affected to be heard.

 The criminal justice system was, and remains, principally designed to respond to crimes committed by men.
 Although a separate approach to children has been successfully developed over time, the system still fails to adequately account for the distinct needs and contexts of other groups in society, such as young adults, women, those from Black Asian and Minority Ethnic (BAME) communities.
 Changes are needed in policy and practice.
 To achieve this, a better evidence base of where the system is failing, and what can be done to change it, is required.